martig3/cs2-discord-scrimbot/README.md

 ## Setup

-No CI/CD yet so clone the repo, create a `config.yaml` file (see example below) and run using standard `cargo run`
+No release binaries yet; so clone the repo, create a `config.yaml` file in the root folder (see example below) and run using standard `cargo run`

 **Note:** Make sure to only allow the bot to listen/read messages in one channel only.